Vitus Bering icebreaker current position

 Review of Vitus Bering icebreaker

-MS Vitus Bering ("ледокол Витус Беринг") is an icebreaking vessel owned and operated by SCF Sovcomflot ("Совкомфлот").
-The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.
+The 2012-built MS Vitus Bering ("ледокол Витус Беринг") is an icebreaking vessel owned by SCF Sovcomflot (Совкомфлот/fleet) and operated via the subsidiary company SCF Sakhalin Vessels Ltd. The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.

-The icebreaker is operated as a supply vessel for Russia's Arkutun-Dagi Oil and Gas Field (Sakhalin 1 oil field) in Sea of Okhotsk, northwestern Pacific Ocean.
+The icebreaker is operated as a supply vessel for Russia's Arkutun-Dagi Oil and Gas Field (Sakhalin 1 oil field) in Okhotsk Sea, northwestern Pacific Ocean.
 The ship is named after Vitus Bering (aka Ivan Ivanovich Bering, 1681-1741), Danish in origin and Russian Navy officer and cartographer.
 Bering, together with Aleksei Ilyich Chirikov (1703-1748) were the first Russians to reach North America during the Great Northern Expedition (aka Second Kamchatka expedition, 1733-1743).
 During the expedition were mapped most of Siberia's Arctic coast and parts of North America's coastline and islands.

 History and construction

-This Russian icebreaker class was designed by Arctech Helsinki Shipyard (Helsinki Finland) as a supply vessel, with sister ship Aleksey Chirikov (launched 2013).
+This Russian icebreaker class was designed by Arctech Helsinki Shipyard (Helsinki Finland) as a supply vessel, with sister ship Aleksey Chirikov (2013-built).
 Both ships were ordered on December 16, 2010, following the December 10-signed agreement between the shipbuilders STX Finland (currently Meyer Turku) and OCK ("United Shipbuilding Corporation", Russia) to form the joint venture company "Arctech Helsinki Shipyard".

 Sovcomflot's shipbuilding contract value for both icebreakers was USD 200 million.
-Initially, the ships were scheduled for delivery both in April 2013.
+Initially, both units were scheduled for delivery in April 2013, but Vitus Bering was delivered in December 2012 (4 months ahead of schedule).
+This series is an upgraded version of the 2005-built SCF Sakhalin.

 Most hull blocks were assembled at the Arctech shipyard, and the majority of them were manufactured in Russia (by Vyborg Shipyard).
 Only 5 of all the 42 hull blocks for both ships were manufactured in Finland.
 From Vyborg, the Russia-made hull blocks via a cargo barge were delivered to the Arctech shipyard for outfitting, painting, and assembly.